Measure levels of environmental elements that can affect your overall health

 - Have thyroid-related health issues

-It's always a great idea to share your results with your doctor, and this test will give you and your health professionals a great head start.
+It's always a great idea to share your results from your heavy metal toxicity test with your doctor, and this test can give you and your health professionals a head start.